 Because Shakey’s visual recognition system was far from perfect, it had problems recognizing where the wall ended and where the floor began, so, eventually, SRI painted the baseboard in the room where Shakey ran a darker color to make it obvious where the end of the wall was.
 If Shakey couldn’t see where the end of the room was, it was difficult to orient it.

 Shakey has another amusing link to today’s technology.
-After DARPA terminated funding on Shakey in 1972, the robot sat in SRI’s lobby for several years before eventually ending up in the Computer History Museum in Mountain View, CA (see the July 2001 issue of Nuts & Volts).
+After DARPA terminated funding on Shakey in 1972, the robot sat in SRI’s lobby for several years before eventually ending up in the Computer History Museum in Mountain View, CA.

 Shakey quietly resides in a Plexiglas case at the Computer History Museum in Mountain View, CA.